Azure/azure-sdk/docs/android/design.md

 Error handling is an important aspect of implementing a client library.
 It is the primary method by which problems are communicated to the consumer.
 We convey errors to developers by throwing appropriate exceptions from our service methods.

 {% include requirement/MUST id="android-errors-http-request-failed" %} throw an exception when any HTTP request fails with an HTTP status code that is not defined by the service/Swagger as a successful status code.
-These exceptions should also be logged as errors.

 {% include requirement/MUST id="android-errors-use-unchecked-exceptions" %}  use unchecked exceptions.
 Java offers checked and unchecked exceptions, where checked exceptions force the user to introduce verbose `try ... catch` code blocks and handle each specified exception.
 Unchecked exceptions avoid verbosity and improve scalability issues inherent with checked exceptions in large apps.